 · reducing the likelihood cells will become cancerous

 · blocking pathways that keep cancer cells from signaling to each other

 The study also suggested that propolis could be a complementary therapy — but not a sole treatment — for cancer.
-Another study found that taking Chinese propolis could be a helpful complementary therapy in treating breast cancer due to its anti-tumor effects on breast cancer cells.
+Another study found that taking propolis could be a helpful complementary therapy in treating breast cancer due to its anti-tumor effects on breast cancer cells.